Alaska Mortgage Broker/Lender Bond: A Comprehensive Guide

-To paraphrase Alaska Statute 06.60.990, a mortgage broker is any individual or business entity who assists borrowers in obtaining a home loan and arranges the issuance of the loan either directly or indirectly.
+To paraphrase Alaska Statute 06.60.990, a mortgage broker is any individual or business entity that assists borrowers in obtaining a home loan and arranges the issuance of the loan either directly or indirectly.

 How Does Alaska Define “Mortgage Lender”?

-Again, to paraphrase Alaska Statute 06.60.990, a mortgage lender is the lending institution who issues a mortgage loan to a borrower.
+Again, to paraphrase Alaska Statute 06.60.990, a mortgage lender is the lending institution that issues a mortgage loan to a borrower.